PvPClt/project/album_en.md

 **First Professor**:

-— And how does he plan to do that?
+— And how does he plan to pull that off?

 **Second Professor**: